 Some documents should never be shredded, including adoption, citizenship, lawsuit, military, and birth certificate forms.
 It is up to your discretion for other documents, but there are some suggestions.
 Three to seven years is a good schedule for destroying tax documents.
 Other documents, like household inventory and password lists, can be destroyed when new ones are created.

-How to destroy them
+How to destroy sensitive documents

 The most common way to destroy sensitive documents is to shred them.
 Many stores offer paper shredding at a cost to you.
 Some of those businesses include The UPS Store, FedEx, Staples, and Office Depot.
 Sometimes, your financial institution will shred them.
 Each year, Honor Credit Union offers free community shred days that are open to members and the public.
-Another option is to call recycling or waste centers to see if they offer paper shredding.
-Sometimes, they offer it for free or at a low cost.

 If you don’t want to go through the process of hauling your documents to another location, you can destroy your documents at home in a somewhat simple process known as pulping.
 This involves a large bucket, depending on how many documents you need to destroy, bleach, water, a power drill with a paint mixer attachment, and a tarp or screen to pour the pulp material on to dry.
 Once the pulp is dry, you can either throw it away or burn it in a safe place.